-59. Where a child is suffering, or is likely to suffer from harm, it is important that a referral to local authority children's social care (and if appropriate the police) is made immediately.
-Referrals should follow the local referral process.

-60. Local authority children's social care assessments should consider where children are being harmed in contexts outside the home, so it is important that schools and colleges provide as much information as possible as part of the referral process.
+- 57. Where a child is suffering, or is likely to suffer from harm, it is important that a referral to local authority children's social care and if appropriate the police, (see when to call the police: guidance for schools and colleges (npcc.police.uk)) is made immediately.
+Referrals should follow the local referral process. - 58.
+Local authority children's social care assessments should consider where children are being harmed in contexts outside of the home17, so it is important that schools and colleges provide as much information as possible as part of the referral process.
 This will allow any assessment to consider all the available evidence and enable a contextual approach to address such harm.
-Additional information is available here: Contextual Safeguarding.

-61. The online tool Report Child Abuse to Your Local Council directs to the relevant local authority children's social care contact number.
+Additional information is available here: Contextual Safeguarding. - 59.
+The online tool Report child abuse to your local council directs to the relevant local authority children's social care contact details.